 Oftentimes, dedicated devices are more likely to be covered by private insurance, Medicare, and Medicaid as opposed to non-dedicated devices.
 If you are a client or caregiver interested in applying for funding for an SGD, it seems like a dedicated device is the way to go, right?
 Maybe.
 Maybe not.
-With an increase in new communication software on the market (think: speech generating applications on an iPad - aka non-dedicated device), this has changed client and caregiver accessibility to augmentative communication.
+An increase in new communication software on the market (think: speech-generating applications on an iPad - aka non-dedicated device) has changed client and caregiver accessibility to augmentative communication.
 The “defining” piece is important because insurance policies that only report dedicated devices as considered/approved for funding can make an enormous difference in the options we provide to clients.

 For those of you who are newer to the AAC game, therapists tend to think of SGDs in two different categories: dedicated devices and non-dedicated devices.
 Again, the way that we define each subcategory of SGDs tends to vary slightly depending on who you ask - there is variability across insurance carriers and policies state by state.
 For example, in the state of Massachusetts, MassHealth will consider funding for non-dedicated devices; however, there is only “limited” coverage under “certain circumstances.”